How this adventuress scared a waiter on her first day in I for Istanbul

 All the outdoor cafes serve a popular hot drink, apple tea.
 At a café with tables covered with pristine, white tablecloths, we collapsed and ordered two apple teas.
 Now we were too excited to be in Turkey to be tired.

-There were no other customers—guess they come out later for dinner—so we had the handsome young waiter all to ourselves.
+There were no other customers; I guess they come out later for dinner.
+So we had the handsome young waiter all to ourselves.

 The ex and I drank our tea, talked about the trip, and took pictures of each other with my new pocket Canon digital camera.

 After awhile, he paid the bill and we wandered down the street in the direction of our hotel.